ParallelMaths/parallel/pages/6-05-ten-factorial.md

 ---

-The four different numbers which multiply to give 100 are `10 × 5 × 2 × 1 = 100`, but the question asks for the sum of those numbers, so `10 + 5 + 2 + 1 = 18`.
+The four different whole numbers which multiply to give 100 are `10 × 5 × 2 × 1 = 100`, but the question asks for the sum of those numbers, so `10 + 5 + 2 + 1 = 18`.
 :::